github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 A release note for a known issue answers the following questions.

 1. Does the behavior affect me, with my role or access?
-1. If the change solves or avoids a problem, what's that problem?
 1. What are any error messages or other recognizable UI elements that appear?
 1. Do I need to act?
 If so, what should I do?